Search

 Group

-Selling Electricity Back to the Grid Under SEG
+Generate An Income Selling Electricity Back To The Grid Under SEG

 Installing an alternative sustainable energy system like solar panels gives you the opportunity to earn money as well as cut your energy bills and help the environment.
-Householders and businesses who generate more renewable electricity than they need can sell it back to the National Grid under the Smart Export Guarantee (SEG).
+Householders and businesses with solar panels installed, who generate more renewable electricity than they need, can sell energy back to the National Grid under the Smart Export Guarantee (SEG).

 An increasing number of people are now benefiting from this government-backed initiative, and you could be one of them.